 What if you could have cut down costs on a tactic that isn't returning needed profit?
 Or what if better online reporting would allow your organization to predict the market changes and get prepared instead of missing out?

 The bottom line is that a business will gain more if analytics stops being a hassle.
-By implementing automation for your business with Bik and using custom-built reporting solutions, organizations get a chance to eliminate loads of manual work and reduce human errors.
+For example, by implementing automation for your business with Bik and using custom-built reporting solutions, organizations get a chance to eliminate loads of manual work and reduce human errors.

 What Are the Benefits of Data Reporting?

 When modern tools and data analytics perform in a duet, tangible value is seen almost immediately.
-Modern data analysis reports come in different shapes and sizes.
+Modern data analysis reports come in different shapes and sizes and can interface with different databases and data vault solutions.
 And the best part is that they no longer have to be those run-on spreadsheets with pages of explanations that are exhausting to work with.
 With a proper approach, data reporting may become a fundamental basis for business growth.

 Below we list some notable advantages of data reporting.